 - 1. Have a waiver service location in Pennsylvania. - 2.
-Annually submit to ODP the most recent financial statement (Income Statement and Balance Sheet). - 3.
+Annually submit to ODP the most recent financial statement that has been audited by an independent Certified Public Accountant. - 3.
 Have a signed ODP Waiver Provider Agreement on file with ODP. - 4.
 Meet the requirements of 55 Pa.
 Code Chapter 6500, as applicable. - 5.
-Actively provided direct non-residential HCBS as a provider enrolled to provide ODP Waiver services for the two years immediately prior to enrolling to provide Residential Habilitation/Life Sharing services and be in good standing (not subject to sanctions or enforcement actions by the Department). - 6.
+Be qualified and enrolled to provide Life Sharing services in the Consolidated or Community Living Waiver. - 6.
 Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 7.
 Have Commercial General Liability Insurance. - 8.
 Have documentation that all vehicles used in the provision of Residential Habilitation services have automobile insurance. - 9.
 Have documentation that all vehicles used in the provision of Residential Habilitation services have current State motor vehicle registration and inspection. - 10.
 Have Worker's Compensation Insurance in accordance with state law. - 11 Have an organizational structure that assures adequate supervision of each residence and the availability of back up and emergency support 24 hours a day. - 12.
 Ensure that staff (direct, contracted, in a consulting capacity or volunteers) meet the qualifications for this service. - 13.
-Comply with Department standards related to provider qualifications. - 14.
-At least one of the following must have experience working with individuals with an intellectual disability, developmental disability, and/or autism and have a bachelor's degree: - Executive Director. - Chief Executive Officer, - Chief Operations Officer, or - Director, Assistant or Associate Director. - 15.
-The organization must have a chief financial officer with 5 years' experience or evidence of contracted financial management services. - 16.
-Have a person fill the role of Chief Executive Officer (CEO) at all times.
-The agency must have a written plan stating who will fill the role of the CEO should the current CEO leave their position. - 17.
-In the case of an entity newly enrolled to provide Residential Habilitation/Life Sharing services, or a current provider hiring new executive level staff, one of the following positions: - Executive Director, - Chief Executive Officer, - Chief Operations Officer, or - Director, Assistant or Associate Director must have a bachelor's degree & a minimum of 5 years' experience in an executive-level position relating to the provision of residential services to individuals with an intellectual disability, developmental disability, autism, and/or serious mental illness, with responsibility for all of the following:
+Comply with Department standards related to provider qualifications.